Family barbet breeding

 Born on 05/13/2017

 The youngest.
-But not least, be sure: she is the one who leads the pack.
-She gave us beautiful puppies, and especially Santiago!.
+But not the least, rest assured: she's the one who leads the pack.
+She gave us some beautiful puppies, especially Santiago!

 Grenadine